-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR Tablets and AFINITOR DISPERZ™ are contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR.
 The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
 Fatal outcomes have been observed.
-If symptoms are moderate, patients should be managed with dose interruption until symptoms improve.
+If symptoms are moderate, consider interrupting therapy until symptoms improve.
 The use of corticosteroids may be indicated.
-For grade 4 cases, discontinue AFINITOR.
-Corticosteroids may be indicated until symptoms resolve.
 For grade 3 cases, interrupt AFINITOR until resolution to grade ≤1.
 AFINITOR may be reinitiated at a daily dose approximately 50% lower than the dose previously administered, depending on the individual clinical circumstances.
 If toxicity recurs at grade 3, consider discontinuation of AFINITOR.
+For grade 4 cases, discontinue AFINITOR.
+Corticosteroids may be indicated until symptoms resolve.
 The development of pneumonitis has been reported even at a reduced dose.

 Infections: AFINITOR has immunosuppressive properties and may predispose patients to bacterial, fungal, viral, or protozoal infections (including those with opportunistic pathogens).
-Localized and systemic infections, including pneumonia, mycobacterial infections, other bacterial infections, invasive fungal infections such as aspergillosis or candidiasis, and viral infections including reactivation of hepatitis B virus, have occurred.
-Some of these infections have been severe (eg, leading to respiratory or hepatic failure) or fatal.
+Localized and systemic infections, including pneumonia, mycobacterial infections, other bacterial infections, invasive fungal infections such as aspergillosis or candidiasis, and viral infections, including reactivation of hepatitis B virus, have occurred.
+Some of these infections have been severe (eg, leading to sepsis, respiratory failure, or hepatic failure) or fatal.
 Physicians and patients should be aware of the increased risk of infection with AFINITOR.
-Treatment of preexisting invasive fungal infections should be completed prior to starting treatment.
+Treatment of preexisting invasive fungal infections should be completed prior to starting treatment with AFINITOR.
 Be vigilant for signs and symptoms of infection and institute appropriate treatment promptly; interruption or discontinuation of AFINITOR should be considered.
 Discontinue AFINITOR if invasive systemic fungal infection is diagnosed and institute appropriate antifungal treatment.

 Renal Failure: Cases of renal failure (including acute renal failure), some with a fatal outcome, have been observed in patients treated with AFINITOR.

-Drug-Drug Interactions: Avoid coadministration with strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole).
-Use caution and reduce the AFINITOR dose if coadministration with a moderate CYP3A4 and/or PgP inhibitor is required (eg, amprenavir, fosamprenavir, aprepitant, erythromycin, fluconazole, verapamil, diltiazem).
-Avoid coadministration with strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital); however, if coadministration is required, increase the AFINITOR dose.
+Drug-Drug Interactions: Avoid coadministration with strong CYP3A4/PgP inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole).
+Use caution and reduce the AFINITOR dose if coadministration with a moderate CYP3A4/PgP inhibitor is required (eg, amprenavir, fosamprenavir, aprepitant, erythromycin, fluconazole, verapamil, diltiazem).
+Avoid coadministration with strong CYP3A4/PgP inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital); however, if coadministration is required, double the daily dose of AFINITOR.

-Hepatic Impairment: Exposure of everolimus was increased in patients with hepatic impairment.
-For patients with SEGA and mild or moderate hepatic impairment, adjust the dose of AFINITOR or AFINITOR DISPERZ based on therapeutic drug monitoring.
-For patients with SEGA and severe hepatic impairment, reduce the starting dose of AFINITOR or AFINITOR DISPERZ by approximately 50% and adjust subsequent doses based on therapeutic drug monitoring.
+Hepatic Impairment: Exposure to everolimus was increased in patients with hepatic impairment.
+For patients with SEGA and mild or moderate hepatic impairment, adjust the dose of AFINITOR or AFINITOR DISPERZ™ based on therapeutic drug monitoring.
+For patients with SEGA and severe hepatic impairment, reduce the starting dose of AFINITOR or AFINITOR DISPERZ™ by approximately 50% and adjust subsequent doses based on therapeutic drug monitoring.

 Vaccinations: The use of live vaccines and close contact with those who have received live vaccines should be avoided during treatment with AFINITOR.
 For pediatric patients with SEGA who do not require immediate treatment with AFINITOR, complete the recommended childhood series of live virus vaccinations prior to the start of AFINITOR therapy.
 An accelerated vaccination schedule may be appropriate.

 Embryo-Fetal Toxicity: Fetal harm can occur if AFINITOR is administered to a pregnant woman.
-Women of childbearing potential should be advised to use a highly effective method of contraception while using AFINITOR and for up to 8 weeks after ending treatment.
+Advise female patients of reproductive potential to use highly effective contraception while using AFINITOR and for up to 8 weeks after ending treatment.